savabarbarov96/Rigged-Wheel-of-Fortune/README.md

 A fully customizable, rigged wheel of fortune web application built with Vue 3 and Anime.js.
 Perfect for promotions, games, and events where you need to control the outcomes while maintaining the appearance of randomness.

+## Demo
+https://rigged-wheel-of-fortune.vercel.app/ (the first spin is bugged, pending fix) PIN for the settings: 6969 (nice)

 ## ✨ Features

 ### 🎛️ **Rigged System**